Dannygod/JS_bootcamp/README.md

 # JS_gittest

-- This is DannyGod testing Github place.
+- This is DannyGod testing GitHub place.
 - Also, I will add some stuffs on this respository.
-- Any Problems do not contact me. . . (joking)
+- Any problems do not contact me. . . (joking)

 ## <譯>